mgatland/mcmanager/README.md

 TODO:

+* don't shut down if people are playing
 * schedule start up and shut down
 * Run it as Amazon Lambda functions instead of a heroku server
 * Nicer UI